 The rules and procedures for federal workers’ compensation claims differ from state claims.
 You need a law firm that understands the federal workers’ compensation system.
-At Helbock & Nappa, LLP, lawyers Robert J. Helbock Jr. and Joseph A. Nappa, understand the federal workers’ compensation system and will use our experience to get you the benefits you are entitled to.
+At Nappa, Monterosso & Poznansky, LLP, lawyers Joseph A. Nappa, Chris Monterosso & Jonathan H. Poznansky understand the federal workers’ compensation system and will use our experience to get you the benefits you are entitled to.
 We have handled thousands of longshoremen and harbor worker injury cases before the U.S. Department of Labor (USDL).

 If you are a shipyard worker, longshoreman or cargo handler who was injured on the job, call for a free consultation.
 You will pay no attorney’s fee or costs unless we win your case.